 (d) Notice by U.S. Mail is considered received three days after the date it was deposited in the U.S. Mail, first class postage prepaid, registered (or certified) mail, return receipt requested, properly addressed.

-(e) For any notice sent by facsimile or electronic mail, the sender must promptly confirm the notice, in writing, by delivering the notice by:

-(i) U.S. Mail, first class postage prepaid, registered (or certified) mail, return receipt requested, properly addressed;

-(ii) Overnight delivery service requiring a signed receipt; or

-(iii) Hand-delivery.

-(f) If the Protocols require notice to a registered Market Participant by ERCOT, ERCOT must send the notice to the then-current Authorized Representative, if any, for the Market Participant as set forth in the Market Participant’s Application for Registration on file with ERCOT or another representative designated in writing by the Authorized Representative for the purpose of receiving communications from ERCOT.
+(e) If ERCOT is providing notice to a Market Participant as required by the Protocols, then such notice shall be provided to the Market Participant’s Authorized Representative and backup Authorized Representative, in addition to any other person who is required to receive notice under the Protocols.
+If ERCOT is providing notice to a Market Participant regarding a breach or default under an agreement contained in the Protocols, then such notice shall be provided to the Market Participant’s contact for notice listed in Section 22, Attachment A Standard Form Market Participant Agreement.
+If a Market Participant is providing notice to ERCOT as required by the Protocols or as provided under an agreement contained in the Protocols, then such notice shall be provided to ERCOT’s contact for notice listed in Section 22, Attachment A.

-(g) When the Protocols require a notice to be in writing, sending it by electronic mail, the Messaging System, or other electronic means satisfies the requirement that the notice be in writing.
+(f) When the Protocols require a notice to be in writing, sending it by electronic mail, the Messaging System, Market Notice, or other electronic means satisfies the requirement that the notice be in writing.

 (4) Nothing in these Protocols may be construed to grant any jurisdiction or authority to NERC or FERC that they do not otherwise have.

-2.1 DEFINITIONS Market Notice
+2.1 DEFINITIONSERCOT Research and Innovation (R&I)

+The creative, innovative, and/or systematic work undertaken with ERCOT’s direction or collaboration and that ERCOT believes will improve its ability to plan and/or operate the ERCOT System and/or ERCOT markets.
+ERCOT R&I work may include, but is not limited to, research or experimental technology development.

+ERCOT Research and Innovation (R&I) Partner

+An Entity chosen at ERCOT’s discretion that works with ERCOT to perform ERCOT Research and Innovation.
+ERCOT Research and Innovation (R&I) Partners are not paid for their services, but work with ERCOT to advance common research or innovation goals.
+Market Notice

-A notice required by the Protocols or any Other Binding Document, or at ERCOT’s discretion, regarding market-relevant information that shall be communicated through ERCOT publicly-subscribed electronic distribution channels.
+A notice required by the Protocols or any Other Binding Document, or at ERCOT’s discretion, regarding market-relevant information or other information that is communicated through ERCOT publicly-subscribed electronic distribution channels, or to relevant groups of Authorized Representatives as ERCOT may deem appropriate.

 Notice or Notification

 The sending of information by an Entity to Market Participants, ERCOT, or others, as called for in these Protocols.
-Notice or Notification may be sent by electronic mail, facsimile transmission, or U.S. mail.16.1 Registration and Execution of Agreements
+Notice or Notification may be sent by electronic mail, facsimile transmission, U.S. mail, or any other method authorized by the Protocols.

+16.1 Registration and Execution of Agreements

 (1) ERCOT shall require each Market Participant to register and execute the Standard Form Market Participant Agreement and, as applicable, Standard Form Reliability Must-Run Agreement, and Standard Form Black Start Agreement.